guitri-ada/treasure-island/README.md

 By breaking down the development into manageable steps, I could continuously refine the code quality and the overall functionality of the game.
 This approach also ensured flexibility in the development process, resulting in a more robust solution.
-Regular and strategic commits have been made to the Github repository to main a well-organised and traceable development history.
+Regular and strategic commits have been made to the Github repository to maintain a well-organised and traceable development history.

 **Approach to quality:**